-It surprises some people that we use a variety of gardening techniques across our gardens.
+We use a variety of gardening techniques across our subarctic gardens.
+Not just one or two, but several.

 Why Do We Use Multiple Gardening Techniques For Success?

-It seemed plausible that if you combined the strengths of certain gardening techniques with the strengths or weaknesses of certain plants, you might be able to achieve more optimal conditions for growing in the subarctic.
+It seemed plausible that if you combined the strengths of certain gardening techniques with the preferences and growing characteristics of certain plants, you might be able to achieve more optimal conditions for growing food in the subarctic.

 That makes sense.
 Right?
 Maybe it’s even common sense.

-The northern gardener can use multiple techniques to harness the most effective and least expensive conditions they can grow their plants in.
+With multiple options, the northern gardener can use different techniques to harness the most effective and least expensive conditions they can grow their plants in.

 Put another way, you can tailor the growing techniques to your specific plants, while also meeting their needs most effectively.

-In the testing of our hypothesis, we found three foundational gardening techniques that were helpful to use in subarctic gardening.
-One could call these our core garden techniques.
+In the testing of this hypothesis, we essentially found three foundational gardening techniques that were helpful to use in subarctic gardening.
+One could call these our core gardening techniques.

 The three major gardening techniques that we use are: